What to do if ...

 PEP is also available when a person has been sexually assaulted.
 If you have been sexually assaulted, go to your nearest emergency room for assessment and support.

-Taking the emergency contraceptive pill (Plan B) as soon as possible and within five days of having vaginal sex without a condom will reduce the chance of becoming pregnant.
+Taking the emergency contraceptive pill (Plan B) as soon as possible and within five days of having unprotected sex will reduce the chance of becoming pregnant.
 Plan B is available over the counter in most pharmacies.

 Get a pregnancy test